minkhaung-mkks/prep-learn/README.md

 2. Allow users to upload un-vetted exams to the database, which can be confirmed by me to be displayed on the website.
 3. Separate quizzes not only based on subjects but also on individual topics like Government and Civics.
 4. Timed quizzes.
+5. Crash Courses on the topics

 ### 🌈 Dream Features
 These features would be awesome to have, but they might be challenging to implement due to their complexity.
 1. User roles for teachers and students, and even class grouping.
 This feature would enable schools to use the app to assign practice work and homework.
+2. Identifying the user weaknesses and suggesting quizzes to improve on those.
+3. Provide Burmese translation for words on hover or click

 ## 🤝 Let's Collaborate!